Chinese students flee Hong Kong as campuses burn

 “It’s really just not safe any more and I don’t see it getting any better,” said one twentysomething student leaning on a suitcase outside a restaurant in Shenzhen, which abuts Hong Kong.

 Fears intensified this week because of a widely circulated video of a mainland student being beaten by protesters at the Hong Kong University of Science and Technology.
-Anger boiled over there following after the death of a student who fell from a car park as police used teargas against protesters.
+Anger boiled over there following the death of a student who fell from a car park as police used teargas against protesters.

-“The discrimination toward mainlanders is growing worse,” said 22-year-old Frank, a postgraduate student who had just left the university for Shenzhen.
-“They’re so prejudiced toward us mainlanders and that’s not going to change, so why go back?”
+“The discrimination towards mainlanders is growing worse,” said 22-year-old Frank, a postgraduate student who had just left the university for Shenzhen.
+“They’re so prejudiced towards us mainlanders and that’s not going to change, so why go back?”

 Before anti-government protests erupted in Hong Kong more than five months ago, there were some 12,000 students among more than one million mainland Chinese living in Hong Kong, according to official figures.